kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 - can be harder to understand because `spec.targetRef` can be MeshSubset (which is optional and probably will rarely be used)
 - yet another migration for users (only for system policies as for namespaced policies this is already not allowed)
 - mixing outbounds and routes in `spec.to[].targetRef`
-- hides the most often most important information under `to[]` (only in certain cases as most of the time policy will target Mesh and will have only `spec.to[].targetRef`)
+- hides the most often most important information under `to[]` adding noise when targeting Mesh in `spec.targetRef`

 ### Leave Mesh*Routes in top level targetRef as it is now and introduce `spec.workloadTargetRef`